 Coinjar makes their money by charging transaction fees every time you trade.

-Once you’ve bought your desired cryptocurrency, you can then store it via the Coinjar wallet, or withdraw them to a private wallet of your choosing.
+Once you’ve bought your desired cryptocurrency, you can then store it via the Coinjar wallet, or withdraw them to private Bitcoin wallets of your choosing.

 On top of traditional brokerage services, you can also trade crypto-to-crypto pairs on the Coinjar platform.
 This includes a range of real-time technical charts that can assist with your decision-making process.